 If a baby is born with pulmonary atresia, symptoms will be noticeable soon after birth.
 Signs and symptoms might include:

 When to see a doctor

-Your baby will most likely be diagnosed with pulmonary atresia within the first few hours to the first few days of life.
-However, if your baby has any symptoms of pulmonary atresia after you've returned home, seek emergency medical attention.
+A baby with pulmonary atresia will most likely be diagnosed soon after birth.
+However, if your baby has symptoms of pulmonary atresia after you've returned home, seek emergency medical attention.

-There is no known cause of pulmonary atresia.
-It's thought that the problems that cause pulmonary atresia begin early in the pregnancy.
-To understand the problems pulmonary atresia causes, it's helpful to know how the heart works.
+There's no known cause of pulmonary atresia.
+To understand how pulmonary atresia occurs, it may be helpful to know how the heart works.